 - All aspects of health and social care – including seeking this support – are made more complex by the combination of mass home-working, higher sickness rates, and demands of responding to a nationwide crisis.
 So the challenges of applying the MCA well should not be underestimated.

 - Remember that any best interests decision can only be made between the available options.
 Being subject to a best interests decision is not a passport to services or choices that are not otherwise available to people.
 And so, at the moment, when everyone’s choices are still somewhat curtailed, this needs to be borne in mind.
-For instance, a best interests decision that someone travel to a large family gathering, involving lots of households, is unlikely to be valid right now, because it runs counter to government requirements on social distancing.
+For instance, a best interests decision that someone travel to a family gathering will not be valid right now, because it runs counter to Government requirements on social distancing.

 - The COVID-19 outbreak is likely to have safeguarding implications, and practitioners need to understand the application of the MCA in safeguarding situations – in brief, that the MCA applies in safeguarding cases, and so if someone is making a capacitated yet seemingly unwise decision about a safeguarding situation, they have the right to do so, provided other people are not put at risk.

 - Advance Decisions to Refuse Treatment – by which people can set out what medical care they would not want to have in given situations where they may lack the future capacity to make a choice – are an important part of the MCA.
 At a time when a lot of people will be thinking through the implications of falling ill to COVID-19, it may be useful to support people to consider what interventions they would not desire to have, should they lose decision-making capacity.